Deblokt/IdentityServer4Demos/README.md

 # IdentityServer4 Demos

+## OBSOLETE: These demos are using .NET Core 2.1.
+Check out [new repository](https://github.com/Deblokt/IdentityServer4Demos.NETCore31) for IdentityServer4 demos using .NET Core 3.1.

 This repository contains demo projects for IdentityServer4.
 To learn how to create these projects yourself you can use my zero to production-ready step-by-step tutorials and client app examples.

 ## Tutorials